crunaprotocol/cruna-protocol/README.md

 ## History

+**1.0.0-beta.0**
+- Add views to manager to be able to see which plugins are active, disabled, etc.
+- Add maxTokenId to ManagedERC721 to set a cap to the minting of tokens
+- Improved tests, adding calculations for gasLimit when buying vaults

 **1.0.0-alpha.7**
 - A signature is required also to set the first protector to avoid to risk of setting a protector that is unable to sign the requests